Evryon75/T-item-Browser/README.md

 # T-item Browser
-Allows you to browse weapons, tools, and equipable items in terraria.
+Allows you to browse weapons, tools, and equipable items in Terraria.
 The weapons even show the demo gif! (most of the time)